SUMMER ACADEMY 2026 SCHOLARS

 Franz Rosenzweig Scholars are graduate students or faculty of exceptional promise as teacher-scholars of the Jewish tradition.

-A passionate teacher of Torah and Jewish music, he has taught at Hebrew College, the Lehrhaus Tavern and House of Learning, T’nuah B’yachad: The Convening of Conservative-Masorti Judaism, Toronto Jewish Music Week, through the Cantors Assembly, and is currently on the faculty at the Academy for Jewish Religion in New York, teaching courses in Jewish Philosophy and Pluralism.
+Michael McCloskey is Rav-Chazzan at Temple Emeth in Chestnut Hill, MA.
+An accomplished lyric tenor, pianist, and composer, he has performed widely.
+A passionate teacher of Torah and Jewish music, he has taught at Hebrew College, the Lehrhaus Tavern and House of Learning, T’nuah B’yachad: The Convening of Conservative-Masorti Judaism, Toronto Jewish Music Week, and the Cantors Assembly.
+In addition to his service to the profession on movement committees, Michael has a faculty role at the Academy for Jewish Religion in New York, teaching courses in Jewish Philosophy and Pluralism.
 He is the proud father of Leonardo and Momo.

 Summer 2026 Rabbi Nehemiah Anton Nobel Scholars